meysubb/meysubb.github.io/_posts/2017-3-26-getting_betteR.md

 ```
 ![_config.yml]({{ site.baseurl }}/images/not_vector-1.png)

-Well, now that I (formally) know that R is a vector based language this piece of code is much easier to accomplish.
+Well, now that I (formally) know that R is a vector based language this piece of code is accomplished quickly.
 (Note, the sapply loop is the old method (not-vectorized) fashion of appending text.)
 Instead of searching and appending "team\_" to each stat via a loop, the paste0 function takes care of it.
 For further details on vectorization, take a look [here](http://www.noamross.net/blog/2014/4/16/vectorization-in-r--why.html)

 Alright, lets move forth to the TIDYVERSE!
 Yep, the more and more I browse stack overflow, answers are provided with a focus on using tidyverse or data.table solutions.

 Tidyverse
 ---------

 The tidyverse is a collection of R packages that share common philosophies and are designed to work together, engineered by Hadley Wickham and co.
 For documentation, go to <http://tidyverse.org/>.
+Dplyr is a tidyverse package.

 Looking through the data, there are additional columns that need to be created to determine stat percentages among other things.
-Originally, I did it in one of the worst ways possible.
+Originally, I didn't use good programming practice.

 #### Base R - Column adds